Update 19th Sept 2014: We added a reference to the GitLab Omnibus Readme as additional resources at the bottom of this post.

 Generate Your Certificate

 Before changing any GitLab configuration, you need a valid SSL certificate.
 In case you already bought a certificate from a certificate authority, you can go straight ahead to the next section.
 Else, you probably need to generate your own certificate.
-When using a self-signed certificate browsers will show a message that the page you're visiting cannot be trusted.
-Make sure everybody who'll access the GitLab url knows this.
+When using self-signed certificates, browsers will show a message that the page you're visiting cannot be trusted.
+Make sure everybody who'll access the GitLab URL knows this.

 In order to generate the certificate, we use Ubuntu and OpenSSL.
 If you don't already have OpenSSL installed, please do so.
-Additionally, the following steps assume you're using nginx as webserver.
+Additionally, the following steps assume you're using nginx as a web server.
 The following commands describe the steps to generate your certificate.
-If you need further information, please find them in the SSL Certificates post on Servers for Hackers.

 # Create a 2048 bit private key # If the ssl directory doesn't exist, please create it first sudo openssl genrsa -out "/etc/nginx/ssl/gitlab.key" 2048 # This command generates the certificate signing request sudo openssl req -new -key "/etc/nginx/ssl/gitlab.key" -out "/etc/nginx/ssl/gitlab.csr"